 You’re probably wondering if you should even approach a legal firm and you may even be worried in case you’re wasting everyone’s time, but remember that UK law specifically entitles you to seek a compensation payment if you feel like you’ve suffered from a poor standard of medical attention.

-It won’t cost anything to find out if we can help, because QualitySolicitors offer everyone who contacts us Free First Advice to help them clarify what their next steps might be.
+It won’t cost anything to find out if we can help, because QualitySolicitors offer everyone who contacts us Free Initial Assessment to help them clarify what their next steps might be.

 If we think you have a case, then we have a common sense approach to compensation payments.
 We believe in keeping things simple, proper and straightforward, which is why we’ve established these six steps through the compensation process.